 Note that you can keep a canned ham in the fridge, which will not necessarily extend its life, but might provide you with some peace of mind.
 Freezing a canned ham isn't necessary.

-The last main type of ham, and they're less common, are so-called country hams, which are salt-cured and air-dried but not cooked.
+The last main type, but less common type of ham are so-called country hams, which are salt-cured and air-dried, but not cooked.
 Country hams are meant to be stored at room temperature for up to two months (although the USDA recommends refrigerating them).
 This is probably not the kind of ham you're thinking of serving, but if you do purchase a country ham, you can freeze it for up to a month, again, with the expected quality loss.